PCOM Osteopathic Manipulative Medicine (OMM) Practice

 Our mission is to enhance the health and promote the recovery from illness for patients at Roxborough Hospital by providing care from an osteopathic manipulative medicine perspective and approach.
 The Roxborough OMM consultation service is available five days a week, Monday through Friday.

 Our scope of care includes all ages and all severity of illness—from infants and pediatrics to adults and geriatric patients; including those with mild, moderate and severe levels of illness; even patients in critical care settings.
-We address patients with wide range of medical and surgical illnesses as well as specific neuromusculoskeletal problems.
+We address patients with a wide range of medical and surgical illnesses as well as specific neuromusculoskeletal problems.

 The osteopathic manipulative medicine approach can be particularly helpful in treating patients with pneumonia and other respiratory infections, post-operative ileus (best results are obtained when OMM treatment is started soon after surgery), acute coronary problems that have stabilized or those that had status-post chest surgery.